Xusladame/Xusladame/README.md

 ## Now the IMPORTANT details abt me !

-I have depression and i'm really hypersensitive!! so be careful with interactions with me mkay?
+i'm really hypersensitive!! so be careful with interactions with me mkay?
 Don't worry tho I'm getting better!!
 But I'm still very sensitive to things and also topics abt suicide, s/h, s/a, and other serious depressive topics as it can set me up to a bad mood!
+Also if u saw de depression pat b4, dw!1!1 I have made an awesome recovery thanks to my love Chii Chii :3

 <img width="500" height="10" alt="1000003764" src="https://github.com/user-attachments/assets/40d1f600-57c0-40c8-ab7d-a3363d358ffc" />

 I'm also Alterhuman!!
-I'm specifically a therian and I am kinsidering 007n7 ^.^ I am also a furry and kemonomimi :3
+I'm specifically a therian and a Lady Locket fictkin!!(from Amygdala) ^.^ I am also a furry and kemonomimi :3

 <img width="500" height="10" alt="1000003764" src="https://github.com/user-attachments/assets/06acfe03-9215-4d26-9fa3-36a65f89b71c" />